 Composer of Two Weeks with the Queen, Rob Hartman recommends Illusion look at the new play Bubbly Black Girls Sheds her Chameleon Skin by Kirsten Childs, with musical direction by Roberta Carlson and starring Aimee K .Bryant.
 The Pioneer Press writes “ as effervescent as a show can get ….
 The bubbly mixture of humor and pathos makes for an entertaining—but not featherweight show.
 Illusion Theater has mounted a delightful production of the musical that deserves to attract a broad audience…”

 Clear the Air written by Bonnie Morris, Michael Robins, Sima Rabinowitz.

 With the Tobacco Legacy Funds Illusion is chosen to be a part of the Minnesota Department of Health's Youth Tobacco Prevention Initiative.
-The goal is to delay teens starting to smoke until after they turn 18.
 Illusion creates a play performed by high school students aimed at middle school kids.
 Research tells us that if a kid doesn’t start smoking until age 18 there is a likelihood that they will not become a smoker.
-Research also tells us that many kids begin smoking at 9th grade, so the play is designed for 6th thru 9th graders to reach the students before they start to smoke.
+Research also tells us that many kids begin smoking at 9th grade, so the play is designed for 6th thru 9th graders , the goal of the play is to reach the students before they start to smoke.

 The play's objective is to create a social environment where the use of tobacco becomes undesirable and unacceptable.
 The Tobacco Initiative’s goal was to decrease kids starting smoking by 30% over 5 years.